prathami11/TrueTrotterError/CSA-master/CSA-master/Frag_Lib/GCSASD/readme.md

-GCSASD corresponds to the LR LCU method discussed in the paper
+GCSASD corresponds to the SD GFRO method discussed in the paper